Wansmer/langmapper.nvim/README.md

 })
 ```

+It will return a table with 'translated' keys and same values.

 ## How it works

 First: plugin make mapping for all combination with your layout with Ctrl.
 E.g., you have these layouts:

 - **ru** '...фисву...'
 - **en** '...abcde...'

 Plugin get every char at 'en' and create mapping:
 `vim.keymap.set({ '', '!', 't' }, '<C-' .. char_from_ru .. '>', '<C-' .. char_from_n .. '>')`.
 It means what if neovim already has `'<C-' .. char_from_n .. '>'`, when you're typing same in your keyboard layout, will be trigger built-in functionality.
 Otherwise, nothing will just happen.

 Second: when you use `require('langmapper').map('i', 'jk', '<Esc>'), plugin make two bindings: for 'jk' and for relevant chars in fallback layout.
 (See `layouts[lang].leaders`)